 The estimated mutation rate and the synonymous and non-synonymous substitution rates in the SARS-CoV genome were moderate compared to that in coronavirus and other RNA viruses, suggesting that the SARS-CoV is not an unusual coronavirus in terms of its speed of nucleotide or amino acid changes.
 Based on the mutation rates estimated in this study, the emerging time of the most recent common ancestor of the 16 isolates can be placed between February 2002 and November 2002.
 This suggests that the SARS-CoV could have been with humans as early as the spring of 2002 without causing a severe epidemic.

 Feline coronaviruses (FCoV) exist as 2 biotypes: feline enteric coronavirus (FECV) and feline infectious peritonitis virus (FIPV).
 FECV causes subclinical infections; FIPV causes feline infectious peritonitis (FIP), a systemic and fatal disease.
-It is ...
+It ...

 www.ncbi.nlm.nih.gov